Media

 Role: Team member under Prof. Alex Hauptmann's supervision.

 Note.
-These projects involve high-stakes settings.
-Analysis supports, rather than replaces, journalistic verification, legal review, expertise, and human judgment.
+These projects involve consequential public settings.
+Analysis supports journalistic verification, legal review, domain expertise, and human judgment.